nfdi4plants/nfdi4plants.knowledgebase/src/docs/fundamentals/DataManagementPlan.md

 ## DataPLANT's Data Management Plan Generator

 You can write your DMPs offline by using the downloaded template of a funding agency in a text document format.
 However, a number of web-based DMP tools are currently available that greatly facilitate the process, as they use different templates.
-DataPLANT helps the community by providing a Data Management Plan Generator on their own with various building blocks, available under <https://plan.nfdi4plants.org/>.
+DataPLANT helps the community by providing [DataPLAN](https://plan.nfdi4plants.org/), a Data Management Plan Generator with various building blocks.
 The tool provides guidance throughout the writing process, as it is a living document.
 When opening the tool, users first need to select the type of document they want to generate: a detailed european DMP, a short proposal DMP, or a detailed guide through the project.
 Depending on the choice, the tool will restructure the document and point out errors when information is missing.
-The tool also gives the possibility to save the document in different formats during or after completion
+The tool also gives the possibility to save the document in different formats during or after completion.

 ![DMPG](../img/dataplan.png)

+## Disambiguation
+- If you are looking for DataPLAN, the Data Management Plan (DMP) generator of DataPLANT, you can find it [here](https://plan.nfdi4plants.org).
+- If you are looking for an article about DataPLAN, you can find it [here][kb-DataPLAN].

 ## Sources and further information